bobdenotter/locales/README.md

 Locales, languages and countries
 ================================

-This is a simple script to get a list of the locales and countrycodes available for functions like PHP's strftime() I've been looking for a convenient list of the common ones, but I couldn't find one.
+This is a simple script to get a list of the locales and countrycodes available for functions like PHP's `strftime()`.
+I've been looking for a convenient list of the common ones, but I couldn't find one.
 So, I made one myself.

 **The current list is here: [List of Locales, languages and countrycodes](https://github.com/bobdenotter/locales/blob/master/locales_list.txt).**